lovebirds9/README/README.md

 # README
 **Cenia Ayala**

-* Skills and Technologies*
+*Skills and Technologies*

-Familiar with Html and Css
+1.Familiar with Html and Css

-Familiar with SQL
+2.Familiar with SQL

-* Certifications*
+*Certifications*

-AWS Solution Architect
+1.AWS Solution Architect

-Bachelor of Business Administration Management
+2.Bachelor of Business Administration Management